 It’s worth noting that of the five independent teams in Division I men’s hockey, LIU finished with the best record at 20-12-2.
 It’s the first time the Sharks have hit the 20-win plateau since the program began five years ago.

 The University of Alaska Fairbanks’ first year of hockey was 1925.
+At the time, the school was known as the Alaska Agricultural College and School of Mines.
 The program played that one season and then discontinued hockey until 1932.
-At the time, the team was referred to as the Alaska Polar Bears or U of A Polar Bears.
-The school changed its nickname to the Nanooks in 1963.
-Nanook is a derivation of nanuq, which is the Inupiaq word for polar bear.
-On the other side, the University of Alaska Anchorage formally began its varsity hockey program in 1979 within Division II and made the leap to Division I in 1984.
-Prior to 1979, the school must have put together an informal team without varsity status many decades prior.
+Over in Anchorage, the University of Alaska Anchorage formally began its varsity hockey program in 1979 within Division II and made the leap to Division I in 1984.
+This photo predates the Alaska Anchorage hockey team and even the creation of the school.

-The featured photo is from 1935 and is a hockey game between Anchorage and Fairbanks.
-It appears to be played on the frozen Chena River according to the description of the photograph.
+The featured photo from 1935 shows a hockey game between teams from Anchorage and Fairbanks.
+It appears to be played in Fairbanks on the frozen Chena River according to the description of the photograph.
 The Northern Commercial Company building is shown on the shore in the background.
 The Cushman Street Bridge is out of frame to the left.
 Spectators would line up on the bridge during big games.
-This is presumably photo evidence of the first game played between these two schools as another photo states that the 1935 team was the first hockey team organized by Alaska Anchorage.
+This is presumably photo evidence of the first game played between the University of Alaska and a team from Anchorage, as another photo states that the 1935 team was the first hockey team organized by the city of Anchorage.

 Photo Credit: Culhane family photographs, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.